ParkhiJain16/Expense-Tracker-/README.md

-# Expense-Tracker- MERN Stack Application
+# Expense-Tracker-# Expense-Tracker- MERN Stack Application
 A full-stack Expense Tracker web application built using the MERN stack, designed to help users track, manage, and analyze their daily expenses efficiently with a clean and intuitive UI.

-##🚀 Features
+## 🚀 Features

 ➕ Add expenses with title, category, and amount